 There must not be a “marked increase” in the scheduled takeoff distance when reasonably expected service variations such as early and excessive rotation and out-of-trim conditions are encountered.
 This has been interpreted as requiring takeoff tests with all engines operating with: (a) An abuse on rotation speed, and (b) Out-of-trim conditions, but with rotation at the scheduled VR speed.
 NOTE: The expression “marked increase” in the takeoff distance is defined as any amount in excess of one percent of the scheduled takeoff distance.
 Thus, the abuse tests should not result in field lengths more than 101 percent of the takeoff field lengths calculated in accordance with the applicable requirements of part 25 for presentation in the AFM.

-The PIC at the controls of the A-321 encountered an unexpected surprise event, that of a jeep on the runway when the aircraft speed was above 100kts.
-Unable to accurately judge the distance between the two, the PIC entered a situation where a split-second decision needed to be taken to either stop the takeoff ad jam the brakes to come to a halt before a possible collision with the vehicle on the runway or to continue takeoff normally wherein the possibility of a collision could have been high.
+The PIC at the controls of the A-321 encountered an unexpected surprise event.
+A jeep on the runway when the aircraft speed was above 100kts.
+The PIC was Unable to accurately judge the distance between the two.
+The PIC entered a situation where a split-second decision needed to be taken.
+Decision to either stop the takeoff ad jam the brakes to come to a halt before a possible collision with the vehicle on the runway or to continue takeoff normally wherein the possibility of a collision could have been high.
 The decision had to be an intuitive or a naturalistic one since there was time pressure to act.

 The rotation speed of 147kts was closer as the aircraft accelerated.
 A full stop this would entail loosing energy .
 The Captain entered the dilemma zone.
 The brain in combination with the emotion of freeze or flight chose to take the decision of flight.
 At 123kts, the pilot rotated the aircraft in an attempt to get airborne.